Spanish Study Inside a Volcanic Crater in Nicaragua

 From the patio there was a good view of the water.
 I was given a simple but clean room with an electric fan.
 I happily learned that lessons, four to five hours daily of one-on-one instruction, would occur on the outdoor

 patios.
-I would sleep and study at the school, eat my meals there, and enjoy what to me represented an exotic environment for a little more than $200 a week.
+I would sleep and study at the school, eat my meals there, and enjoy what to me represented an exotic environment for a little more than $200 a week at the time of this writing.

 The next day I found to my surprise that Lorenzo was also going to be my teacher.
 Only one other person was studying at the school: Hannah, a young English woman, was touring and teaching English in Nicaragua for six weeks.